rails/rails/guides/source/active_storage_overview.md

 * How to upload files directly to a service.
 * How to implement a download link.
 * How to add support for additional cloud services.
+* How to clean up files stored during testing.

 --------------------------------------------------------------------------------